nowfloats/kitsune-br-gzip-compression-lib/README.md

 ---

 > -   `npm install`
-> -   Put all files into src folder
+> -   Put all files\* into src folder
 > -   `node ./compression.js`
 > -   see the compressed output files in brotli and gzip folder

 ---

+\*Note: There is no limitation on type of files, you can use this tool for .html, .css, .js, .png, .jpg, .jpeg, .pdf and many more.